nebari-dev/nebari-docs/docs/docs/explanations/advanced-provider-configuration.md

 <!-- If you wish to deploy to an existing kubernetes cluster on one of the cloud providers, please refer to a more detailed walkthrough found in the [Deploy Nebari to an Existing Kubernetes Cluster]. -->

 Deploying to a local existing kubernetes cluster has different options than the cloud providers. `kube_context` is an optional key that can be used to deploy to a non-default context.
 The default node selectors will allow pods to be scheduled anywhere.
-This can be adjusted to schedule pods on different labeled nodes.
-Allowing for similar functionality to node groups in the cloud.
+This can be adjusted to schedule pods on different labeled nodes, allowing for similar functionality to node groups in the cloud.

 ```yaml
 ### Provider configuration ###